 Several years ago, we built a FileMaker system for an advertising firm that needed to pull in data from several external sources: phone calls, QR scans, sales data, and so on.

-They were able to obtain spreadsheet exports from each source, and we built the tools to import and process those spreadsheets.
+They were able to obtain spreadsheet exports from each source.
+We then built the tools to import and process those spreadsheets.
 That was cost-effective and worked well for the first few years.

 But as they grew, that process was increasingly unsustainable.
 The amount of data grew, both in the exported sheets and in the tables, over time.
 The run times of these imports got longer and longer.
-And the employees doing the imports had increasing amounts of other work occupying their time, while the need grew for more frequent updates to the data to get the most up-to-the-minute insights.
+And the employees doing the imports had increasing amounts of other work occupying their time.
+Yet, their need grew for more frequent updates to the data to get the most up-to-the-minute insights.